anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 # but first, let me make this more concrete

-**Things I now get to care less about:**
+#### Things I now get to care less about:
 - the mechanics of figuring out how things are hooked together
 - the mechanics of translating pseudocode into code
 - figuring out what the actual code looks like

+The times I'm using ai tools to disengage a problem are the times I'm doing the things in the "things I get to care about less" category to go fast and getting away with skipping doing the things in the "things I should still care about" category.

-**Things I cared about before and should still care about:**
+#### Things I cared about before and should still care about:
 - deciding which libraries are used
 - how the code is organized: files & function signatures
 - leaving comments that explain _why_ something is set up in a way if there's complication behind it
 - leaving docs explaining how things work
 - understanding when I need to learn something more thoroughly to get unblocked

-**Things I now get to care about that were expensive before:**
+#### Things I now get to care about that were expensive before:
 - more deeply understanding how a system works
 - adding better observability like nicely structured outputs for debugging
 - running more experiments

-The times I'm using ai tools to disengage a problem are the times I'm doing the things in the "things I get to care about less" category to go fast and getting away with skipping doing the things in the "things I should still care about" category.

 The times when I'm using ai tools to enhance my learning and understanding I'm doing the things in the "things I should still care about" category and not taking advantage of the "things I now get to care about" category.